All Episodes

 Columbia, Missouri.

-Columbia, Missouri, aren't it?
+Columbia, Missouri, all right?

-First of all, it's a great show.
+Yes, first of all, I want to say a great show.

 Is there some way I can get hold of the theme music you use?

-It's Ray Lynch.
+Yeah, it's Ray Lynch.

 Ray Lynch does it.